uQr/cordova-docs/tutorial-team-build/Jenkins.md

 	3. Filter to "NodeJS".
 Note that if you do not see it, it may already be installed.

-	4. Check "Install" checkbox and click "Install without restart" checkbox
+	4. Check "Install" checkbox and click "Install without restart"

 	![NodeJS Plugin](<media/jenkins-0.png>)